wang-ye/wang-ye.github.io/_posts/2017-05-07-git-key-concepts.md

 title:  "Git Workflow Made Simple For Beginners"
 date:   2017-05-07 17:49:03 -0800
 ---
-After using Git for several years, I realized that for our everyday work, we really only need to know ten Git commands.
-Of course, there are some fancy git tricks, but most of the beginners will rarely need them.
+After using Git for several years, I realized that for everyday work, we really only need to know ten Git commands.
+Of course, there are some fancy git tricks, but the beginners will rarely need them.
-In this post I want to share my thoughts on simplifying the Git usages.
-I will start with basic git concepts, and then we will dive into a common workflow and introduce the absolutely necessary git commands to fullfill this flow.
+In this post I want to share my thoughts on learning git from *workflows*, a.k.a. the git commands you really need.
+I will start with basic git concepts, and then dive into a common workflow which covers only the absolutely necessary Git commands.

 ## Git Basic Concepts
-OK, let's start with the Git concepts.
-I will use painting concepts to help illustrate.
+First, some Git concepts.
+I will sometimes use a painting example to help understand.

 1. In git, all changes happen in **branches**.
-You can also view the branches as the canvas of the painter.
+You can also view them as the canvas of the painter.
 2. Once you finish all the changes, you **commit**, meaning that the change is ready to merge into production.
-Similarly, this means the painter finishes a draft, and it is ready to be published to the public!.
+Similarly, this means the painter finishes a draft, and it is ready to be sold to the public!.
 3. Git is a distributed system.
-There are two environments - **remote and local**.
-The commits are first made in local environment, and then you further submit the changes to remote environment.
-Similarly, when a painter's artwork is completed at your home (local environment), you send it to the art marketplace (remote environment).
+There are two environments - **remote** and **local**.
+The commits are first made in local environment, and then you further push them to remote environment.
+Similarly, after a painter completes the work in the studio (local environment), he sends it to the art marketplace (remote environment).
 4. [**Rebase**](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) flow.
-Once the changes is in a remote develop branch, you will need to **merge** the branch to remote master branch.
+Once your commit is in a remote develop branch, you will need to **merge** the branch to remote master branch.
 I personally prefer to rebase the changes, which moves the new commits on top of existing commits.
 This usually makes a cleaner, linear history.
 Whatever you like, just choose one and stick to it.
 5. Each repository has its git change history, which is a directed graph with the commits being the nodes.
 You can move back and forth along the history, and create new branches based on any commit in the history.

 ## A Workflow That Works